jkeohan/rctr-2-14-22/w08d14/intro-to-styled-components.md

 `;
 ```

 Here is what the rendered Components look like in React DevTools.
-It's clear that there is no prop of **primary** being passed down.
+It's clear that there is no prop of **primary** being passed down, however there is the following prop: **children: "Primary"**.

 <img src="https://i.imgur.com/3Bn8TWF.png" width=300/>